Drifter-Supremo/mindful-inkwell-journal/memory-bank/activeContext.md

 - Updated `Auth.tsx` to use Google sign-in via Firebase.
 - Updated `EntriesList.tsx` and `NewEntry.tsx` to use the authenticated Firebase userId for all entry operations.
 - Updated `getEntries` to filter by userId.
+- Added a "Log Out" button to the FilterDrawer with improved styling for visibility.
+- Moved toast notifications to the top-right corner to prevent overlap with UI controls.
+- Placeholder voice notes are not persisted and will disappear on reload (expected until voice-to-text is implemented).
+- All authentication and UI/UX issues resolved.
 - Marked all Phase 3 authentication tasks as complete in tasks.md.

 ## Next Steps